 The CAHF dashboard is intended to highlight the information gaps that exist in many African countries, to spur stakeholders to take action to strengthen the data environment.
 CAHF’s vision is for the development of a housing finance data universe in Africa that provides regulators, policymakers, developers and housing financiers with accurate, relevant and current data.

 To compile the dashboard, CAHF identified a core set of 79 headline indicators which provide the most vital information for understanding the status of the housing and housing finance sectors in a given country.
-These indicators serve as signposts for understanding the most important elements shaping the sector in each country.
-The Headline Indicators were developed by drawing from three conceptual frameworks for understanding housing markets: the housing construction value chain, a ‘star framework’ to understand housing as a private and national asset, and the macro/meso/micro/demand framework applied to rental markets, as shown in the graphic below.
+The indicators are designed to speak to each of the 8 components in the housing construction value chain:

 In the coming months, CAHF is undertaking deep-dive reports on the housing finance data ecosystem in eight countries (Kenya, Tanzania, Uganda, Mozambique, Ghana, Nigeria, Cote d’Ivoire and Morocco) to provide a fuller picture of the availability of data against these headline indicators.